Alluxio/alluxio/docs/en/operation/StressBench.md

 of the job workers to be in sync.
 Then, the tasks themselves can use that start time to ensure all tasks and threads start at the defined time.
 This ensures that all distributed tasks and threads start at the same time for the testing.

+The default start time is set to 10s from the current time.
+Use a larger value for `--cluster-start-delay` to accommodate large clusters.

 ### Duration-based testing (with warmups)
 Another way to improve the consistency of results is to run tests with warmups and also for a